YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

 ```
 We're almost done!

 The last operation of our `Generate()` function will return the `map` grid back to the sender.
 But now we have more information we want to return.
 We'll do this by packaging all the data into a dictionary and returning that.
 For now, all we need is `map` and `start_pos`, but later we will also want to access our `rooms` array, so we'll include that in our dictionary also.
-The end of Generate will look like so:
+The end of Generate will look like this:

 ```python
 	return {